ardriveapp/ardrive-cli/README.md

 ardrive upload-file --local-file-path /path/to/folder  --parent-folder-id "9af694f6-4cfc-4eee-88a8-1b02704760c0" -w /path/to/wallet.json
 ```

 This method of upload can be used to upload a large number of files and folders within the folder tree.
-If existing entities are encountered in the destination folder tree that would cause naming conflicts, expect the following behaviors:
+If existing entities are encountered in the destination folder tree that would cause naming conflicts, expect the following default behaviors:

 -   Folder names that conflict with a FILE name at the destination will cause an error to be thrown
 -   Folder names that conflict with a FOLDER name at the destination will use the existing folder ID (i.e. skip) rather than creating a new folder
 -   File names that conflict with a FOLDER name at the destination will cause an error to be thrown
--   File names that conflict with a FILE name at the destination will be uploaded as a REVISION
+-   File names that conflict with a FILE name at the destination will be SKIPPED

+Similar to the single file upload, the above FILE to FILE name conflict resolution behavior can be modified by the `--replace` command.
+This will force new revisions on all conflicts within the bulk upload.

 ### Fetching the Metadata of a File Entity